Expats in Shanghai: A Guide to Living in Shanghai

 Whether you are looking for a well-known brand, a place that opens early or late, or a quiet fitness venue, this guide includes top gyms and fitness centers in Shanghai.

-17.A Guide to Healthcare and Health Insurance for Expats in Shanghai, China
+17.A Guide to Healthcare and Health Insurance for Expats in Shanghai

-A good healthcare plan is crucial for expats living in China.
+A good healthcare plan is crucial for expats living in Shanghai.
 Many expats in Shanghai also need regular health checks, as these are often required to obtain work permits and visas.

 Due to the large number of expat residents in this city, Shanghai offers international hospitals proficient in other languages and cultures.
 But there are also many resources provided by local public health facilities and clinical centers that are worth prioritizing for enjoyment.